ephes/django_async/article.md

 Async tasks only take about 1KB memory and are more or less just one function call.
 Ok, that's hard to beat.

+Threads also did suffer from a lock contention problem on Python 2.
+The Python interpreter checked every 100 ticks if another thread should be able to acquire the GIL.
+This leads to slower performance even on a single CPU, but on on machines with multiple cores this was especially bad, because now threads would be fighting on different CPUs in parallel about getting the GIL.
+Those issues were fixed with the new GIL introduces in Python 3.2 and now check gets only called every 5ms (it's configurable via sys.setswitchinterval).

 ### Concurrency is Hard

 > Concurrency: one of the most difficult topics in computer science